albertzak/open/readme.md

-  - what it will be able to do:
+  - what v1 will be able to do
     - run fns on nodes
     - inspect data
       - open Q: how to integrate with existing codebase